A Minimal Methanol Backstop: Frequently Asked Questions

 - Improvements and cost reductions to solid oxide electrolysers that allow heat integration with methanol synthesis, and possible reverse operation as fuel cells.

-32. Which technology innovations would worsen the case for a minimal methanol economy?
+38. Which technology innovations would worsen the case for a minimal methanol backstop?

-The following innovations in competing technologies would worsen the case for a minimal methanol economy:
+The following innovations in competing technologies would worsen the case for a minimal methanol backstop:

-- Cheap and plentiful carbon dioxide removal options (e.g. burying biomass, innovations in carbon sequestration).
+- Cheap and plentiful carbon dioxide removal options (e.g. burying biomass, innovations in carbon sequestration) combined with fossil fuel usage would substitute green fuels.

-- Electrification concepts for long-haul aviation or shipping.
+- Electrification concepts for long-haul aviation or shipping (e.g. batteries at density over 1000 Wh/kg).

-- Onboard carbon capture on ships (although this could work with the methanol economy).
+- Onboard carbon capture on ships (although this could work with the methanol backstop).

 - Increase in plastic landfilling, which would act like carbon sequestration and reduce the need for primary green HVC.

 These technologies would allow methanol use to further be minimised.
-A "minimal methanol" economy can also be a "no methanol" economy.
+A "minimal methanol" backstop can also be a "no methanol" backstop.

 The fact that methanol does not rely on complex interlinked infrastructure, allows methanol production targets to be easily adjusted downwards, unlike hydrogen, that needs complex coordination of pipelines and underground storage.